 Many women struggle when choosing between home birth vs hospital birth.
 Whatever way you happen to be leaning, there are benefits and downsides of both to be aware of.

 There are few things more exciting than welcoming a child into the world.
-From watching their first steps to showing them how to ride a bike, being a parent is inspiring stuff!
-And, while there are many things to look forward to, the process of actually giving birth can be pretty taxing.
+But it’s important to make a birthing plan while you’re still pregnant, especially if you’re considering a planned home birth.
 From water birth to natural childbirth, there are so many options it can be hard to know what to do.
 With more than 60,000 out-of-hospital births in 2014, many women are opting for a home birth.
 Here are some things to consider when it comes to giving birth.

 What Should I Know About Giving Birth?